MicrosoftDocs/azure-docs/articles/communication-services/concepts/ui-framework/teams-embed.md

 # Teams Embed

 Teams Embed is an Azure Communication Services capability focused on common business-to-consumer and business-to-business calling interactions.
-The core of the Teams Embed system is [video and voice calling](../voice-video-calling/calling-sdk-features.md), but the Teams Embed system builds on Azure's calling primitives to deliver a complete user experience based on Microsoft Team's meetings.
+The core of the Teams Embed system is [video and voice calling](../voice-video-calling/calling-sdk-features.md), but the Teams Embed system builds on Azure's calling primitives to deliver a complete user experience based on Microsoft Teams meetings.

 Teams Embed SDKs are closed source and make these capabilities available to you in a turn-key, composite format.
 You drop Teams Embed into your app's canvas and the SDK generates a complete user experience.
-Because this user experience is very similar to Microsoft Team's meetings you can take advantage of:
+Because this user experience is very similar to Microsoft Teams meetings you can take advantage of:

 1. Reduced development time and engineering complexity
 1. End-user familiarity with Teams